vinopermana77/vinopermana77/README.md

-# Hi there, I'm Alvino👋
+# Hello, I'm Alvino Permana Putra👋
 ## About me:
 - 🔭 I am a fresh graduate from Pamulang University Faculty of computer science